pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 ---
 <img src="/assets/posts/2026-02-16-the-broken-ladder-ai-is-killing-junior-careers/header-illustration.jpg" alt="The Broken Ladder, Part 2: How to Build a Retention Moat Before the Senior Talent Crisis Hits" class="grid-fig" />

-In [Part 1](https://pierremary.com/en/posts/the-broken-ladder-ai-is-killing-junior-careers), I argued that AI isn't killing engineering jobs.
-It's killing engineering careers.
-Entry-level hiring has collapsed.
-The learning-grade work that built junior engineers into seniors is being automated away.
-And companies are consuming their talent pipeline for short-term productivity gains.
+In [Part 1](https://pierremary.com/en/posts/the-broken-ladder-ai-is-killing-junior-careers), I argued that AI isn't killing engineering jobs — it's killing engineering careers.
 If you buy that diagnosis, the question becomes: what do you actually do about it?

-I've spent the past year answering that question in practice.
-I run a platform engineering team of 11 and led the deployment of AI tools across a 75-engineer organization.
+I've spent the past year answering that in practice.
+I run a platform engineering team of 11 and led AI deployment across a 75-engineer organization.
 When we rolled out Claude, we hit near-100% adoption in a week.
 Engineers loved it.
-Then our eNPS survey came back, and the picture got more complicated.
+Then our eNPS survey came back and complicated the picture.

-A significant number of respondents said the AI strategy felt blind — all acceleration, no direction.
 In one-on-ones, engineers told me they feared being asked to produce more with no upside for them.
 Some worried their entire domain was becoming obsolete.
-One senior engineer on my team put it more bluntly: colleagues were using AI to "produce more of the wrong thing."
+One senior engineer put it more bluntly: colleagues were using AI to "produce more of the wrong thing."
 The tools weren't the problem.
 The absence of a strategy for the humans using them was.

-What follows is what I've learned from trying to fix that — what's working, what isn't, and what I think every engineering leader should be planning for.

 ## The Problem in Three Sentences

 If you haven't read Part 1, here's the short version.
 Juniors aren't developing depth because AI handles the learning-grade work.
-Mid-levels are burning out — Upwork's 2024 study of 2,500 workers found that among the most productive AI users, 88% report burnout, and they're twice as likely to quit.
-And seniors are getting poached, because when everyone has the same AI tools, the scarce asset is the human who knows what to build and why.
-Replacing one costs 1-2x their annual salary, and Wharton's Matthew Bidwell found that external hires need roughly two years to match the performance of someone promoted from within.
+Mid-levels are burning out under the pressure to "do more with AI" without clarity on what "more" means.
+And seniors are getting poached, because when everyone has the same tools, the scarce asset is the human who knows what to build and why.

 Three forces, compounding.
 And if you're not actively building against them, they're building against you.